Aider-AI/aider/aider/website/docs/troubleshooting/edit-errors.md

 Aider also sends the LLM a [map of your entire git repo](https://aider.chat/docs/repomap.html), so other relevant code will be included automatically.
 - Use `/drop` to remove files from the chat session which aren't needed for the task at hand.
 This will reduce distractions and may help the LLM produce properly formatted edits.
 - Use `/clear` to remove the conversation history, again to help the LLM focus.
+- Use `/tokens` to see how many tokens you are using for each message.

 ## More help